-There are five prongs a grant must meet to be a permissible expense and a 6th requirement of the D.C.
-Official Code that limits the amount of a grant that can be spent on overhead.
+There are five prongs a grant must meet to be a permissible expense 1 and a 6^{th} requirement of the D.C.
+Official Code that limits the amount of a grant that can be spent on overhead 2 .
 They are:

 1. Public Purpose: ANC grants must be for "public purposes within the Commission area."
 A public purpose is one "that includes a significant benefit for the community and is not done for the primary purpose of benefitting a private entity."
 This standard was changed with the Fiscal Year Budget Support Act and the accompanying emergency.
-The 2020 Census showed a population of 20,502 residents.
-Assuming all students were 1A residents that represents that is 1% of the 1A population.
-The percentage of the population is not the only factor to consider.
-The OANC has considered funding for smaller class type events, such as food classes at a farmer's market, but those classes have been open to all residents of the ANC, albeit on a first-come first served basis.
-In this case, the classes are restricted to a particular school.
-The
+An event that is open to the public and geared towards the local community of an ANC serves a public purpose in that it benefits a significant benefit to the ANC community.